Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

         IStrategy strategy,
         uint32 timestamp
     ) external returns (uint16 slashableBips);

+    /**
+     * @notice Get the allocatable magnitude for an operator and strategy based on number of pending deallocations
+     * that could be completed at the same time.
+This is the sum of freeMagnitude and the sum of all pending completable deallocations.
+     * @param operator the operator to get the allocatable magnitude for
+     * @param strategy the strategy to get the allocatable magnitude for
+     * @param numToComplete the number of pending free magnitudes deallocations to complete, 0 to complete all (uint8 max 256)
+     */
+    function getAllocatableMagnitude(
+        address operator,
+        IStrategy strategy,
+        uint8 numToComplete
+    ) external view returns (uint64);

+    /**
+     * @notice Get the allocation delay (in seconds) for an operator.
+Can only be configured one-time
+     * from calling initializeAllocationDelay.
+     * @param operator the operator to get the allocation delay for */ function getAllocationDelay(address operator) external view returns (uint32);

+    /**
+     * @notice operator is slashable by operatorSet if currently registered OR last deregistered within 21 days
+     * @param operator the operator to check slashability for
+     * @param operatorSet the operatorSet to check slashability for
+     * @return bool if the operator is slashable by the operatorSet */ function isOperatorSlashable(address operator, OperatorSet memory operatorSet) external view returns (bool);

 }
 ```

-### allocate
+### modifyAllocations

+Operators call this to set the proportions of slashable stake allocated to a list of operatorSets for a set of strategies.
+Depending on what the new magnitude/proportion and current magnitude value is configured to, this will either create a pending allocation or deallocation.
+Allocations by default have a delay of 21 days but can be one-time configured by an operator.
+Deallocation delays all have a built-in delay of 17.5 days until they can be "completed".
+There is a "completing" second step to deallocations that must take place to account for the fact that deallocations are still susceptible to slashing by the operatorSet up until the completeableTimestamp for the deallocation has passed.
+Pending allocations on the other hand are not slashable (referring to the added increase in magnitude).

+Note that allocation delays are more of a concern to stakers as it is increasing the risk to an operator's delegated stakers.
+Thus they may need enough time to undelegate and withdraw their stake from an operator if they do not agree with a pending allocation.
+However, some operators are also their own staker (ex.
+LRTs) and may not care about this allocation delay so they could configure it to be 0.

+Deallocation delays are important for AVSs and their operatorSets to ensure they can have a minimum future forecast of slashable stake so that all of their economic security cannot leave their system instantly.

 Operators call this to allocate to their slashable stake (magnitudes) for a list of (operator, IStrategy, operatorSet(avs, operatorSetId)) tuples.
-For each adjustment param given, it queues magnitude updates to the specified operatorSets which will take effect 21 days from the time of calling.
+For each MagnitudeAllocation param given, it has a given IStrategy and it queues magnitude updates to the specified operatorSets which will take effect 21 days from the time of calling.
 This gives the operator's stakers 3.5 days to queue withdrawals if they disagree with the changes to their staking portfolio.

-All allocations in the call are summed and checked to be less than the nonslashable magnitude available for allocation for the `strategy`.
+All allocations in the call are summed and checked to be less than the free magnitude available for allocation for the `strategy`.
+This free magnitude amount is nonslashable by an operatorSet.
 This is in order for all allocations to be backed stake that will be slashable when the update takes effect.

 The function can be called with an EIP1271 signature from the operator or by the operator itself.

 Emits

-1. `MagnitudeAllocation` for each updated (operator, IStrategy, operatorSet)
+1. if a `MagnitudeAllocation` results in a value greater than the current magnitude, `MagnitudeAllocated` is emitted for the given (operator, IStrategy, operatorSet)
+2. if a `MagnitudeAllocation` results in a value less than the current magnitude,
+`MagnitudeDeallocated` is emitted for the given (operator, IStrategy, operatorSet)
+3.

 Reverts if

 1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
-2. The magnitude queued for allocation to operatorSets summed with all pending allocations for the `(operator, strategy)` pair is greater less than the nonslashable magnitude for the `strategy` (cannot allocate more than nonslashable)
+2. The sum of all magnitude allocations for a IStrategy is greater than the free magnitude that is available to allocate.

+### updateFreeMagnitude

+For all pending deallocations that have become completable, their pending free magnitude can be
+added back to the free magnitude of the (operator, IStrategy) amount.
+This is by default done whenever `modifyAllocations` is called but this a separate interface in case of gas limitations in a tx because there is no bound on the number of pending completable deallocations for a given IStrategy.

-### queueDeallocation
+### initializeAllocationDelay

-Operators call this to deallocate from their slashable stake (magnitudes) for a list of (operator, IStrategy, operatorSet(avs, operatorSetId)) tuples.
-Queued deallocations are no longer slashable after 21 days from the time of queueing.
-These deallocations must be completed in a 2-tx step process by calling `completeDeallocations` after 21 days have passed which increments the nonslashable magnitude of the operator, to be allocated to different operatorSets.

-The sum of all pending deallocations from a (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple are verified to be less than the currently allocated magnitude.
-This is in order to make sure that the operator cannot deallocate more than they have allocated.

-The function can be called with an EIP1271 signature from the operator or by the operator itself.

-Emits

-1. `MagnitudeDeallocationQueued` for each updated (operator, IStrategy, operatorSet)
+Operators can call this to initialize a one-time configurable allocation delay.

 Reverts if

-1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
-2. The sum of all pending deallocations from an operatorSet is greater than the `operator`'s current magnitude for the operatorSet and `strategy` (cannot deallocate more than is allocated)

-### completeDeallocations

-Operators call this to complete their queued deallocations for a list of (operator, IStrategy, operatorSet(avs, operatorSetId)) tuples.
-This increments the nonslashable magnitude of the operator by the sum of all completable deallocations.

-Deallocations may increment nonslashable magnitude upon completion less than expected due to slashing events while they were queued.
-See [here](https://www.notion.so/eigen-labs/Allocator-Functionality-282a008ab7a14c79a25ec2954f8f5912) for more information.

-This function can be called permissionlessly by anyone.

-Emits

-1. `MagnitudeDeallocationCompleted` for each updated (operator, IStrategy, operatorSet)

-Reverts if:

-1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
+1. msg.sender is not a operator
-2. The number of `operatorSets` is not the same as the number of `strategies` lists
-3. There are duplicate strategies in any of the `strategies` lists
+2. msg.sender already has configured a delay

 ### getSlashableBips